nim-works/nimskull/readme.md

   <summary>Show</summary>
   <br />

-First, the C source of an older version of the compiler is needed to bootstrap the latest version because the compiler itself is written in the programming language.
-Those C sources are available within the [``nim-lang/csources_v1``][csources-v1-repo] repository.

-Next, to build from source you will need:
+To build from source you will need:

   * A C compiler such as ``gcc`` 3.x/later or an alternative such as ``clang``, ``Visual C++`` or ``Intel C++``.
 It is recommended to use ``gcc`` 3.x or